Ludo King: Reception

 Ludo King crossed 500 million downloads by December 2020.

 By the end of 2020, Ludo King had 32 million daily active users (DAUs), an increase from 15 million, while its monthly average users (MAUs) rose from 110 to 142 million.
 Due to the increase in the number of downloads and user interest in the game, Gametion Technologies, the parent company of Ludo King has earned $20 million in revenue in 2020.

 In 2021, Ludo King expects 5-10x jump in in-app transactions.

-Another Sensor Tower report states that "Ludo King was the most downloaded game in Asia region in the mobile gaming market, driven by its popularity in India.
+Another Sensor Tower report states that "Ludo King was the most downloaded game in [the] Asia region in the mobile gaming market, driven by its popularity in India.
 Interestingly, India accounted for nearly 80% of Ludo King’s global downloads in Q2 2021."

 Currently, Google Play Store has rated this game 4.2 stars.

 According to App Annie, Ludo King was the most popular game in India in H1 2021 by downloads.
-App Annie further listed Ludo King as 'top game in India in terms of overall downloads' for the whole of 2021.
+App Annie further listed Ludo King as the "top game in India in terms of overall downloads" for the whole of 2021.

-According to a Google Play Partnerships Vice-President Purnima Kochikar, 'Ludo King has become one of the most-played games globally.'
+According to a Google Play Partnerships Vice-President Purnima Kochikar, "Ludo King has become one of the most-played games globally."
 She further stated that, "Indian apps and games saw a 200% increase in active monthly users on Google Play compared to 2019."

 According to a Sensor Tower report, Ludo King ranked either first or second in each quarter of 2021 on the Google Play Store.

 According to Business Today magazine, Ludo King, a lockdown sensation crossed 800 million global installs in June 2022 and turned into a mainstream alternative and a social interaction tool.

 42matters reported that Ludo King has ranked among the top ‘Board’ games in 139 countries worldwide.

 According to Sensor Tower, Ludo King was among the top 5 most installed mobile games worldwide for the month of April 2022.

 Google Play’s best apps and games of 2022 in India - Play Store featured Ludo King in the "Best Ongoing" games category for engaging players with new compelling updates, fresh content, and advanced gameplay experience.

+State of India Gaming Report 2022 states that 48% of non-gamers chose casual games like Ludo King as their most preferred game category to play in the future.

+As per gaming trends, Ludo King remains one of the top popular games among Indian players in 2024 for its simplicity, social gameplay, and accessibility across many platforms.

+Ludo King ranked among top 3 games by downloads in September 2024.

 In popular culture

 It was reported that while shooting for his film, Zero, Indian actor, Shah Rukh Khan enjoyed playing Ludo King with director, Aanand L. Rai, and co-star, Anushka Sharma.

 Ludo King was one of the featured games at India's first ever mobile eSports event held at the CII's India Gaming Show in January 2018.

-In November 2020, Ludo King signed on Bollywood actor, Sonu Sood as game ambassador for the game.
+In November 2020, Ludo King signed on Bollywood actor Sonu Sood as game ambassador.